cod182/Milestone-Project-3/readme.md

 - profile_script.js - Missing Semicolon - Fixed, No Errors
 - register_script.js - No Errors
 - yourreview_script.js - No Errors

+### Python
+- app.py - Complies with PEP8, no errors
+- database.py - Complies with PEP8, no errors
+- helpers.py - Complies with PEP8, no errors
+- admin.py - Complies with PEP8, no errors
+- games.py - Complies with PEP8, no errors
+- users.py - Complies with PEP8, no errors

 ### Lighthouse Results
 #### Admin Pages